jakobbouchard/hestia-nginx-cache/readme.txt

 == Changelog ==

+= 2.1.1 =
+* Fixed require at least "Can edit posts" permission to reset cache

 = 2.1.0 =
 * Add a setting to disable the admin bar button.
 * Add a setting to change the admin bar button's text.